 We have also delivered trainings and catchment-based clinical mentorship at the in-service level as part of a longstanding project at UNICEF to improve maternal and new-born services in the Somali and Afar regions of Ethiopia.
-A total of five multiple-day separate training programmes were conducted in the quarter, for both mentors and mentees.
+A total of five multiple-day separate training programmes were conducted, for both mentors and mentees.
 Training topics included standard 'Helping Mothers Survive' (HMS) and 'Helping Babies Breathe' (HBB), as well as familiarising mentors with the Safe Delivery App.
+In the second quarter of 2023, clinical catchment-based mentorship was conducted in thirty-five health centers of Afar (10) and Somali (25) regions.
+A total of 120 health professionals are now mentoring onsite in the Afar and Somali regions through the UNICEF project.